-The electrical transmission and distribution systems within the State comprised over 51,000 circuit miles of electric lines at 30 June 1971.
-The main transmission voltages are 132 kV, 110 kV, 66 kV and in certain areas 33 kV.
-Work has started on the construction of 275 kV transmission lines in southern Queensland and also between Gladstone and Brisbane, the first time transmission lines of such high voltage have been built in Queensland.
-The electricity supply industry's extensive rural electrification programme has been continued using the single wire earth return system.
+The electrical transmission and distribution systems within the State comprised over 52,000 circuit miles of electric lines at 30 June 1972.
+The main transmission voltages are 275 kV, 132 kV, 110 kV, 66 kV and in certain areas 33 kV.
+The electricity supply industry's extensive rural electrification program continued using the single wire earth return system.

-At 30 June 1971 the total number of electricity consumers was 581,196 of whom 225,229 were in the Brisbane metropolitan area.
+At 30 June 1972 the total number of electricity consumers was 603,450 of whom 229,244 were in the Brisbane metropolitan area.